edelauna/Roo-Code-Marketplace/README.md

 cd Roo-Code-Marketplace
 ```

-### 3. Create Your Package
+### 3. Create Your Item

-1. Create a new directory for your package with an appropriate name
+1. Create a new directory for your item with an appropriate name
-2. Add the required metadata files and component directories
+2. Add the required metadata files (and subitem directories for `package`)
 3. Follow the structure and format described above
-4. Add documentation in a README.md file
+4. Add `sourceUrl` that points to a repository or post with info/document for the item.

 Example of creating a simple package: